Western Thatching Ant (Formica obscuripes)

 Their large thatched mounds and huge colonies with tens or hundreds of thousands of workers are distinctive and when encountered there is little doubt as to their identity.
 When at high density they seem to suppress other Formica diversity in the vicinity of their nests.
 Workers are variable in size (polymorphic), forage during the day in large numbers across the ground and on vegetation, and perform nest maintenance on their mounds and in the immediate vicinity.
 Colonies are polydomous (single colonies have multiple separate nests) and polygynous (single colonies have multiple queens).
 The number of workers and individual mounds in a colony can be exceptionally high.
 Near Lehman Hot Springs, Blue Mountains, Oregon, a supercolony was found that occupied an area around 2.4 acres and consisted of 210 active nests with an estimated population in excess of 56 million (McIver et al., 1997).
 Mating takes place during nuptial flights during June and July.
 Total time of development from egg to adult takes 61 to 122 days.

 The landscape can be visually disrupted by the presence of their mounds.
 Physical contact with them is also displeasing, since they can bite quite hard and usually spray the area they have bitten with formic acid to produce a painful sensation or even blistering if the skin is not washed.

-If you suspect a infestation of thatching ants on your property, it is advised to involve a professional pest control company to put in place a pest management solution for you.
+If you suspect a infestation of Western Thatching ants on your property, it is advised to involve a professional pest control company to put in place a pest management solution for you.